 The New Testament teaches that not only did Jesus die, but that He was physically resurrected on the third day.
 This is probably the single most important thing that Christians believe.
 If Jesus did not rise from the dead, He was just another failed messiah.
 If He did rise from the dead, He has been vindicated and confirmed as the Lord of all.
 The resurrection is what has provided hope for Christians through the centuries.
 The fact that Jesus is still alive provides us with the hope that we will be resurrected one day as well.

 Christians believe in the inspiration and authority of the Bible.
-It is the foundation of all Christian doctrine.
+It is the foundation of all Christian doctrine, but it also one of the primary means in which God communicates.
 While there will continue to be differences of opinion on how to interpret different passages, Christians understand that the Scriptures provide the Church with standards to live by and spiritual nourishment.
 It is not essential that every Christian believes the Bible in the same way.
-Clearly, that is not going to happen.
+Clearly, that isn’t going to happen.
 The many different denominations make it clear that there will be differences of opinion until Jesus returns.
 Christians do tend to agree on the important doctrinal issues that are found in the pages of the Bible.

 The Need for Salvation

 Christians do not believe in Universalism, the belief that everyone will eventually be saved.
 Christians do not believe that all roads or all religions lead to God.
 Instead, Christianity believes in the spiritually lost condition of all people and the essential need for the “new birth” by faith in Jesus Christ.
 Traditional Christianity believes that mankind is separated from God because of universal sin.
 Jesus’ death provided a way that we can all be forgiven and be united with God in a relationship.
 There are not many ways to God, however.
 Jesus said, “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 (John 14: 6)